Classical Electrodynamics (book): Third edition

 Jagdish Mehra, a physicist and historian of science, wrote that Jackson's text is not as good as the book of the same name by Julian Schwinger et al. Whereas Jackson treats the subject as a branch of applied mathematics, Schwinger integrates the two, illuminating the properties of the mathematical objects used with physical phenomena.
 Unlike Jackson, Schwinger employs variational methods and Green's functions extensively.
 Mehra took issue with the use of SI units in the third edition, which he considered to be more appropriate for engineering than for theoretical physics.
 More specifically, he argued that electric and magnetic fields should not have different units because they are components of the electromagnetic field strength tensor.
+Jackson himself responded to Mehra's review.

 Andrew Zangwill, a physicist at the Georgia Institute of Technology, noted the mixed reviews of Jackson after surveying the literature and reviews on Amazon.
 He pointed out that Jackson often leaves out the details in going from one equation to the next, which is often quite difficult.
 He stated that four different instructors at his school had worked on an alternative to Jackson using lecture notes developed in roughly a decade with the goal of strengthening the student's understanding of electrodynamics rather than treating it as a topic of applied mathematics.

 Thomas Peters from the University of Zürich argued that while Jackson has historically been training students to perform difficult mathematical calculations, a task that is undoubtedly important, there is much more to electrodynamics than this.
 He wrote that Modern Electrodynamics by Andrew Zangwill offers a "stimulating fresh look" on this subject.

 James Russ, an experimental high-energy physicist at the Carnegie Mellon University, was of the opinion that examples are challenging, and the fine points of physics are often left as exercises.
 He added that Modern Electrodynamics by Andrew Zangwill is a better choice for beginning graduate students, but Jackson offers more comprehensive coverage and remains a fine reference.
 He recommended having both on the shelf.